-Yet, employees who feel supported at home by their employers develop a greater sense of loyalty.
+Yet, employees who feel supported at home by their employers develop a greater sense of loyalty and strong employee engagement.
 It’s not coincidental that some of the most sought-after employee benefits include things that provide for a better work/life balance.
 These benefits include flexible work schedules, paid time off, work from home ability, or health benefits that support family life.

 But, it’s not all about the benefits.
 The attitude of your managers, when faced with employees’ personal dilemmas, will make a difference.
 Although employees often value the chance to work from home, this doesn’t mean you should ask them to take work home.
 Instead, work from home capabilities usually means the ability to work from home during a normal work-at-work day.

 Managers can be supportive when employees need to take time off.
 (Although they should also be trained on watching for employee requests that signal potential FMLA use as well.)

 7. Use Software to Streamline Redundancy and Eliminate Mistakes

 Implementing systems and software can make a big difference in employee relations.
 That’s because it helps to automate and improve communications.
 Project management applications make it easy for managers and team members to see what’s required on a project and who’s responsible.
 Messaging apps can make communication instant and avoid the stress from unplanned lengthy discussions that often occur face-to-face.

 By implementing the right software, you can eliminate redundant tasks from employees and tap into their creativity instead.
 Consider that 10 minutes spent filling out a weekly timecard turns into 520 minutes each year.
 Instead, employees can clock in automatically.
 This also eliminates redundant timesheets data entry by payroll employees.